PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

                   "end_time": {
                       "type": "string",
                       "description": "The timestamp when the snippet ends, in MM:SS format, relative to the start of the audio clip."
                   },
-                  "seconds_count_before_snippet": {
-                      "type": "integer",
-                      "description": "The cumulative number of seconds from the beginning of the audio clip up to the start of the snippet."
-                  },
                   "brief_description": {
                       "type": "string",